Professor Stephen MacMahon AO

 In 2019, he was awarded a Doctor of Science (DSc) from the Faculty of Medicine, UNSW

-Peter Dolnik is the Director of Research Services at The George Institute.
+Peter Dolnik is the Director, Centre for Operational and Research Excellence at The George Institute.
 His career has spanned both the academic and research management sectors.
 For a number of years, he had taught philosophy at various universities in Sydney and since 2000 he has worked in the area of research management at senior levels.

 Key responsibilities associated with his latter role have included research-related compliance work, development of policies on research management as well as pre-award and post-award coordination of research funding.